KobeLemon/maze-bouncer/README.md

 ## Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+- I need to add more levels to the game.

-- Item 1
+- I need to lower the overall volume of the game.
-- Item 2
+- I need to add UI to the game, such as a pause menu, player health/score, settings, & more.
-- Item 3
+- I need to add animations/sound effects for when the player is hurt & dies.